sballesteros/dcat/README.md

       - help [command]

     Options:
-      -f, --force     just do it
+      -f, --force     overwrite previous if exists
+      -d, --defaults  bypass the promzard prompt
       -t, --top       install in the current working directory (and not within datapackages/) -a, --all       install all the files present in the directory at publication time -e, --expand    expand the JSON-LD document
       -s, --save      data packages will appear in your dataDependencies